What happened to the first name in medicine?

-I cannot begin to count the number of misspellings that I have witnessed of my first name.
+I cannot begin to count the number of misspellings that I have witnessed in my first name.
 The number of “As” and the pronunciation confuse both first-timers and my closest friends.
-Its spelling on my first elementary school report card set the rhythm for things to come, from high school diplomas to wedding tabletop cards.
+It's spelling on my first elementary school report card set the rhythm for things to come, from high school diplomas to wedding tabletop cards.

 One day, however, it all seemed completely different.
 I walked into the operating room and greeted the nurse before setting up for the day’s cases.